ALambiel/GPH_treemap/run/README.md

-## 📖 Methodology and references
+## 🛠️ Workflow

 The general workflow is presented here after.

 ![General workflow](https://github.com/ALambiel/GPH_treemap/blob/main/images/workflow.png)

+The available scripts allow you to prepare LiDAR data, extract spectral information and build a Random Forest model.
+They also enable you to make predictions and post-process the obtained maps.

 ## 📂 Folder structure

-This repository follows the above structure:
+This folder follows the above structure:
 ```
 GPH_treemap/
 │── run/